YoItsYong/billboard-200-pipeline/README.md

 ### Create Pipeline to BigQuery
 Now that our `.parquet` files are available in GCS, we will now process and transform this data, move it over to our Data Warehouse in Google BigQuery.

 In the `bb200_to_bq` folder, copy and paste the code to assemble your own pipeline.
-For the data loader, copy the code in `load_bb200_gcs.py` and for the data exporters, copy the code in `export_bb200_bq.py`.
+For the data loader, copy the code in `load_bb200_gcs.py` and add the path to your Service Account Key.

+For the data exporters, copy the code in `export_bb200_bq.py`.

 Your pipeline should look like this: